NationalSecurityAgency/ghidra/CONTRIBUTING.md

 - Unless it addresses a critical security update, avoid pull requests that update jars or other 3rd party libraries.
 It is preferred that these changes are made internally by the team.
 If you have a need for an updated library, please submit an issue with your request instead of a pull request.
-- Before submission, please squash your commits to using a message that starts with the issue number and a description of the changes.
+- Before submission, please squash your commits using a message that starts with the issue number and a description of the changes.
 - Isolate multiple patches from each other.
 If you wish to make several independent patches, do so in separate, smaller pull requests that can be reviewed more easily.